Study of a degenerate reaction-diffusion system arising in particle dynamics with aggregation effects: Introduction

-We consider the cadherins as particles and we describe their spatio-temporal dynamics on the flat surface by a mathematical model at the mesoscopic scale.
-The unknown is the couple $(u,v)$ representing the particle distributions of the diffusing particles, $u=u(x,t)$, and of the fixed ones, $v=v(x,t)$.
-Considering the above biological description, the studied model consists of a system of two partial differential equations, in particular of two reaction-diffusion equations.
-We note that since one of the the family of particles are fixed in space, the corresponding diffusion coefficient is null.
+From now on, we shall consider cadherins as particles and we describe their spatio-temporal dynamics on the substrate by a mathematical model at the mesoscopic scale.
+The unknown is the couple of density functions $(u,v)$ representing the particle distributions of the diffusing particles, $u=u(x,t)$, and of the fixed ones, $v=v(x,t)$, where $x\in \Omega \subset \R^2$ is the bi-dimensional space position and $t\geq 0$ is time, $\Omega$ is the bounded domain where the evolution takes place.
+We describe the evolution of the population of the diffusing particles, $u$, by a reaction-diffusion equation, and the evolution of the population of the fixed particles, $v$, by an non-linear ordinary differential equation, since the diffusion coefficient for $v$ is null.
 Hence we are dealing with a degenerate system of reaction-diffusion equations.
-The reaction term is composed of two main terms : one is proportional to the probability of a fixed particle to broke his link with a target, the other term is proportional to the number of free targets (i.e. those targets which have no particle linked to) and to the probability of a free particle to link to a target.
-This last term is given by an affine function depending on the distribution of linked particles.
-In fact, has said in the biology description, there is an aggregation effect and the probability of a particle to get linked to a target is larger if close to the target there already is a linked particle.\\
+The reaction term represents the change of state of a particle, form free to fixed and vice-versa.
+It is thus composed of two terms, a gain one describing the growth of the fixed particle population $v$, and a loss one giving the amount of broken links.
+The gain term is proportional to the number of free targets (i.e. those targets which have no particle linked to), to the density of diffusing particles and to the aggregation probability function describing the probability of a diffusing particle to link to a target.
+The loss term is proportional to the density of fixed particles and to a unbinding probability function.
+The mathematical analysis of this problem is done in a general framework, but in the sequel we prove that the simple definition of the aggregation function as an affine function of $v$, and of the unbinding function as constant, is not in agreement with the experimental observations, since there is no pattern formations, so that no isolated adhesion junctions can be obtained. \\